FrancescaAnd/MammoCAD/README.md

 ### Running the CAD system

-Once you have everything ready, we can start to run the system.
+Once everything is set, we can start to run the system.
 For detection and instance segmentation stages, the system uses the pre-trained YOLOv8 (initialized with pretrained weights from COCO dataset), which is then fine-tuned on the mammography dataset.

 #### 1. Detection stage (YOLOv8)

-- First of all, the dataset labels must be structured to be compatible with the YOLOv8 model configured for object detection.
+- First of all, the dataset labels must be structured to ensure compatibility with the YOLOv8 model configured for object detection.
 \
 Additionally, the dataset should be split into training, validation, and test sets to properly train and evaluate the YOLOv8 model.\
 For these purposes, run the `main_det.py` script as follows